 New Mexico is a state with a lot of undeveloped, rural area.
-Many bases are located in remote parts of the state so that this land can be used for training and test ranges.
+Many military bases in New Mexico are located in remote parts of the state so that this land can be used for training and test ranges.
 Of course, this means that many military members must live in these remote areas.

 Unfortunately, the school system in New Mexico has some of the lowest ranked schools in the country.
-While it is possible to find good school in urban areas such as Albuquerque, many of the areas surrounding rural bases offer very few choices.
+While it is possible to find good school in urban areas such as Albuquerque.

 Health care services are very limited, and many military members have reported struggling to find specialists around bases located in rural areas.
 While Tricare will reimburse members to travel to these specialists, wait times can last three months or more.